scriptPilot/dokploy-server/README.md

 # Dokploy Server

-👨‍💻 Best practice and helper to setup and maintain a [Dokploy Server](https://dokploy.com/).
+👨‍💻 Personal best practice and helper to setup and maintain a [Dokploy Server](https://dokploy.com/).

 ## Setup